About the Stanford Encyclopedia of Philosophy

 - “Why Philosophy Needs a ‘Dynamic’ Encyclopedia”, by John Perry and Edward N. Zalta, URL = <http://plato.stanford.edu/pubs/why.html>, November 1997.

 The Stanford Encyclopedia of Philosophy is indebted to many people, both at Stanford and elsewhere, who have supported the efforts of the project in significant ways.
-First, and foremost, we'd like to thank Professor John Perry, who has served as the principal investigator on the SEP grants, provides high-level supervision on the project, serves as the SEP's advocate to the Stanford administration, and generously gives of his time in SEP fund-raising activities.
+First, and foremost, we'd like to thank Professor John Perry, who has served as the principal investigator on the SEP grants, provided high-level supervision on the project, serves as the SEP's advocate to the Stanford administration, and gave generously of his time in SEP fund-raising activities.
+After Perry served as the SEP's Faculty Sponsor for many years, the role finally turned over first to Helen Longino, and then to R. Lanier Anderson.

 Web Design Assistance